Co-dfns/Co-dfns/README.md

 4. [Optional] CUDA 9.2+

-If you intend to use the CUDA backend with ArrayFire, you will need to have CUDA installed.
 Please make sure that the version of CUDA that you install is the same as the version of CUDA used by the ArrayFire package you installed.

 ## Related Projects